AndyObtiva/to_collection/README.md

 Especially useful in processing REST Web Service API JSON responses in a uniform functional approach.

 `ToCollection` is a Ruby Refinement, so it may be safely enabled via `using ToCollection` where needed only.

+Now also supports [Opal Ruby](https://opalrb.com) by degrading gracefully to monkey-patching.

 ## Introduction